MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4661.md

 > **Note**&nbsp;&nbsp;**GUID** is an acronym for 'Globally Unique Identifier'.
 It is a 128-bit integer number used to identify resources, activities or instances.

 -   **Accesses** \[Type = UnicodeString\]: the list of access rights which were requested by **Subject\\Security ID**.
 These access rights depend on **Object Type**.
-See “Table 13.
-File access codes.” for more information about file access rights.
+For more information about file access rights, see [Table of file access codes](/windows/security/threat-protection/auditing/event-5145#table-of-file-access-codes).
 For information about SAM object access right use <https://technet.microsoft.com/> or other informational resources.

 -   **Access Mask** \[Type = HexInt32\]: hexadecimal mask for the operation that was requested or performed.
-See “Table 13.
-File access codes.” for more information about file access rights.
+For more information about file access rights, see [Table of file access codes](/windows/security/threat-protection/auditing/event-5145#table-of-file-access-codes).
 For information about SAM object access right use <https://technet.microsoft.com/> or other informational resources.

 -   **Privileges Used for Access Check** \[Type = UnicodeString\]: the list of user privileges which were used during the operation, for example, SeBackupPrivilege.
 This parameter might not be captured in the event, and in that case appears as “-”.
 See full list of user privileges in the table below: